Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 2. Configure the following settings:

     + Select the **--all--** option in the drop-down list in the *Product group* column.
-    + Select the output channel via which you want to create offers in the drop-down list in the *Marketplace* column.
+    + Select the output channel via which you want to create offers in the drop-down list in the *Sales channel* column.
     + Select the created POS store in the drop-down list in the *Account* column.
     + Select the **--all--** option in the drop-down list in the *Sub-account* column.
     + Select the **--all--** option in the drop-down list in the *Shipping provider* column.